NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ## Source Code Layout

-While Developers have freedom in structuring application code, the following is a recommended layout for an application's source code:
+While developers have freedom in structuring application code, the following is a recommended layout for an application's source code:

 ![source code layout](images/developers_guide/app_source_code_layout_fig.png)